gatsbyjs/gatsby/README.md

 partially built sites preconfigured to help you get moving faster on creating a certain type of site.

+When creating a new site, you can optionally specify a starter to base your new site on e.g. `gatsby new [URL_OF_STARTER]`

 For example, to quickly create a blog using Gatsby, you could install the Gatsby Starter Blog by running: